Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ## Paintable Weights

-In order to provide more artistic control, some key parameters of the Simshape solver are exposed as paintable attributes in the deformer.
+In order to provide more artistic control, some key parameters of the AdnSimshape solver are exposed as paintable attributes in the deformer.
 The Maya paint tool must be used to paint those parameters to ensure that the values satisfy the solver requirements.

  - **Attract Force**: weight to control the amount of influence of the animated mesh.
 The higher the value is, the more influence and the less dynamics will appear.
     - It's initialized to a flooded value of 1.0